Patron Ticket Info

 1. Find Patron 33, Darcey Albeck

-2. Click the Column Date
+2. Click the column header for 'Date'

 Notice how all of the ticket information is now arranged by the performance date and time.
 Clicking on other column headings will sort the ticket information by that heading.